|

 down these halls everyday, it is important to know of

 the rich history behind the school.
+In the

 Early history of Lubbock county, when the town-sites of old